-The Bristol Blenheim also served as air cover for shipping convoys.
+The Bristol Blenheim also served to provide air cover for shipping convoys.

-A total of 4,422 of the aircraft were produced.
+A total of 4,422 Bristol Blenheim aircraft were produced.

-The final picture on this page is of Merlyn Graves and his Bristol Blenheim.
+Merlyn Graves and his RC Bristol Blenheim.
 It has a wingspan of 168", a length of 132" and weighs around 75 lbs.
 Merlyn uses DA 100 engine power.

 Scale Builder has Merlyn's Bristol Blenheim model build on CD.

-My Hobby Store UK has 3 view drawings for sale of various Bristol Blenheim aircraft.
+My Hobby Store UK has 3 view drawings of various Bristol Blenheim aircraft.

-My Hobby Store UK has Bristol Blenheim plans for sale.
+My Hobby Store UK has Bristol Blenheim plans.
 Wingspan is 85" with power coming from .40 2C engines.